Want to meal prep but don’t know where to start? We’ve got you covered.

 Creating a meal plan and shopping list will help you stay focused and beat those impulsive urges, and if you're prepping to save some cash, this will be extremely beneficial.
 Most grocery stores offer a pick up or home delivery option, so if you are someone who is a serial snacker or struggle for time, this could be a great option for you.

 Shop In Bulk

 Take full advantage of buying in bulk or when your favourite, but more expensive items go on sale.
-Items like rice, canned goods, nuts, oils, spices are a few examples of versatile everyday foods you can bulk-buy when on special and keep in your pantry.
+Items like rice, canned goods, nuts, oils, spices and sauces are a few examples of versatile everyday foods you can bulk-buy when on special and keep in your pantry.
 Stocking up on essential items will help improve your meal prep efficiency and save you money and time in the long run.

 Shop Your Pantry First

 When making your weekly shopping list, check your pantry and fridge first!
 You might just find that extra bag of rice in the back of your cupboard or even a friendly reminder of certain items that need using up.

 You don’t need to cook full meals, batch cooking is when you prep larger amounts of certain foods for the intention of multiple different recipes.
 While cooking up designated meals is an easy and convenient way to prep for the week, it can also become repetitive.